-In a statement on the nine closings, Terry J. Lundgren, chairman, president and chief executive officer of Macy’s Inc., said, “While the decision to close stores is difficult, it is necessary that we do so selectively in locations with declining sales and where we have been unable to identify sufficient growth opportunities.
+In a statement Friday, Terry J. Lundgren, chairman, president and chief executive officer of Macy’s Inc., said, “While the decision to close stores is difficult, it is necessary that we do so selectively in locations with declining sales and where we have been unable to identify sufficient growth opportunities.
 At the same time, we continue to open new Macy’s store locations in communities where we believe we can operate successfully.”

-Lundgren said Macy’s opened 10 stores and one furniture gallery in 2007, and that in 2008, it expects to open five stores, with an additional six to eight planned for 2009.
+He also indicated that Macy’s opened 10 new stores and one furniture gallery in 2007, and that in 2008, the retailer expects to open five stores, with an additional six to eight new locations planned for 2009.

 The others being shut down are in Washington Square, Indianapolis; Prien Lake Mall, Lake Charles, La.; Crossroads Mall, Oklahoma City, and Family Center at Riverdale, Riverdale, Utah.

-The nine stores are separate from the duplicate locations Macy’s has been disposing of since its acquisition of May Department Stores in 2005.
-Of the 80 duplicate locations earmarked, Macy’s has either closed or sold about 70 and could decide to retain some of the remaining 10 units, according to Jim Sluzewski, a Macy’s Inc. spokesman.
+The nine stores are separate from the duplicate locations that Macy’s has been disposing of since its acquisition of May Department Stores in 2005.
+Of the 80 duplicate locations earmarked, Macy’s has disposed of about 70, and could decide to retain some of the remaining 10 units.